jonas-s-s-s/epoll-cpp/README.md

 # Introduction

 A simple C++17 wrapper library around the Linux epoll API.
-Provides you with an easy way of asynchronously listening for a linux file descriptor events in 4 lines of C++ code.
+Provides you with an easy way of asynchronously listening for linux file descriptor events in 4 lines of C++ code.

 ## Usage